COMP311/lab-0/README.md

   <img src="https://i.imgur.com/UMhr7Kd.png">
 </p>

-If you don't see this menu and receive an error, it's likely because you renamed or deleted the given components.
-To resolve this, see the instructions [above](#mechanical-and-gate).
+If you don't see this menu and receive an error, then your circuit is invalid (similar to a compilation error when coding).
+Please read the error message and try to solve the issue.

 The menu looks like a truth table!
-Ignore the value "Z" for now - you will learn what this means in a later lecture.

 In this table, the `switch_0` and `switch_1` columns are inputs, and `LED` is the output that is checked.
 Each row represents a single test case.
 For each test case, we hardcode the inputs and expected output.
 Digital then simulates the circuit with the given inputs and checks whether the output is correct or not.
-If you click on L2 or any other row, you'll see how this works (and this is also useful for debugging).
+If you click on L2 or any other row, you'll see how this works.
+This will also be very useful for debugging more complicated circuits in the future.

 If a test case fails, the menu would look like this: